 Governance for the Pacific City/Woods CAC is outlined in our By-Laws, as amended September 19, 2016.
 Appendix I is the Board of County Commissioners Order #13-034 referred to above.

-Monthly meetings are held on alternate third Monday evenings and Saturday mornings in Pacific City.
+Monthly meetings are held on alternate third Monday evenings and third Saturday mornings in Pacific City.
 This schedule was chosen to provide some opportunity for second homeowners in our community to be involved in PC-Woods CAC activities.

 The Annual Membership Meeting is held on the third Saturday in August.
 The Executive Committee is elected at this meeting.
 See the current meeting schedule for the dates and times of the next general Pacific City-Woods CAC meeting.

 Membership is open to all full and part-time residents, property and business owners in the Pacific City Unincorporated Community Boundary, which is approximately the same as the PCJWSA Water District.
 There are NO membership fees or dues but to receive an e-mail update of meetings and events just fill out the membership form and submit.
 Contributions are accepted to help with operating costs.